Addpixel/KirbyComments/README.md

 </form>
 ```

-Want do more with custom fields?
+Do you want to do more with custom fields?
 Have a look at the [custom fields documentation in the API reference](#type--commentsfieldtype).

 ## API Documentation

 ### `$comments : Comments implements Iterator, Countable`

-`Comments` instances manage the comments of a specific Kirby page.
+A `Comments` instance manages the comments of a specific Kirby page.
 This involves processing HTTP POST data for creating comment previews, submitting comments, storing comments as Kirby pages, reading those pages and reporting status.

 ```php
 $comments = $page->comments();